musikele/blog-eleventy/_posts/2018-10-02-let-s-write-a-simple-version-of-the-require-function.md

 tags:
   - javascript
   - nodejs
-headerImg: "/images/require.png"
+headerImg: '/images/require.png'
-description: 'NodeJS was the first environment to offer a way to read files and organize code in modules, thanks to the require() function.
+description: "NodeJS was the first environment to offer a way to read files and organize code in modules, thanks to the require() function.
 But how does it work?
-Let''s have a look. '
+Let's have a look. "
 ---

 You should know that Javascript (better to say EcmaScript) does not specify any function to read and write files.

 In fact, **Javascript is just the language used by many environments** (the browser, or NodeJS, are examples of environments) that offer more objects and functions to work with.